- US Online Poker

 While he’s remained mum on casinos, it would be surprising to see the governor sign two pieces of gambling legislation and veto a third.

 Online sports betting is a good start for Virginia online gambling in general.
-The eventual construction of land-based casinos is good for its long-term prospects.
+The eventual construction of land-based casinos is equally good for the long-term prospects for VA online casinos.

 Most states that have legalized online casinos and poker mandate that it be conducted by (or in partnership with) land-based casinos.
 Although it’s theoretically possible to have online-only casinos, no state has chosen to go that route.
 Brick-and-mortar casinos are essentially a prerequisite for a full spread of online gambling options.